skvamme/pico_atlast/README.md

 <B>Latest commit:</b> [PICOW] Added an example how to get a file from a web server. get_from_server.atl The result from the GET is in a string variable BODY that you can TYPE or, if it is forth source code, EVALUATE to compile.

+Added an example how to push data to a web sever picow_send_data.atl using GET and data encoded in the path.

 <B>Previous commit:</b> Added support for PICOW.
 PICOW words are ARCH_POLL, WIFI_INIT, WIFI_DEINIT, HTTPC_GET_FILE, WIFI_CONNECT, TCPIP_LINK_STATUS.

 <b>Previous commit:</b> Use FORTH blocks to store source code and data in FLASH.
 New words are LIST, LOAD, BLOCK, EMPTYBUFFER, SAVEBUFFER.
 See atlast.html.
 Try 63 0 LIST and you will get a text result from Factory Production Test.